BeppoSAX-WFC catalog of fast X-ray transients: Search method and selection criteria

-Verification was done by visually checking the reconstructed sky image for errors in the reconstruction (e.g., high noise levels for parts of the image) and, subsequently, generating light curves for the detected positions at time resolutions of 1, 10, 60, 300, 900 and 1800 s.
-If the light curves showed a clear temporary enhancement of the flux above the zero level over multiple time bins, the transient was validated.
+The validation of candidate transients to true transients involved the visual check of the sky image for errors in the reconstruction (e.g., high noise levels for parts of the image) and, subsequently, generating light curves for the detected positions at time resolutions of 1, 10, 60, 300 and 900 s.
+If the light curves showed a clear temporary enhancement of the flux 3$\sigma$ above the zero level over multiple time bins within the original 5 or 3$\sigma$ triggering time interval, the trigger was validated as a transient.
+For new sources, this reduces the false source probability to less than 2$\times10^{-5}$ (chance probability for statistical $>$3$\sigma$ positive fluctuations in two or more light curve bins for that particular position in the image, times roughly 10 trials in the light curve).

-There is one complication in the significance thresholds in the sky images.
-The calibration of the detector spatial response is not complete.
+There are three caveats to this method.
+First, the calibration of the detector spatial response is not complete.
 On local scales, there are deviations from a flat response.
 This is typical for multi-wire proportional counters.
-It yields an overall systematic localization error of 0.7 arcmin (99\% confidence).
-This imperfection makes it impossible to predict the image position of any point source any better than that, even if the celestial position is known at sub-arcsec accuracy as for most catalog sources.
+It yields an overall systematic localization error of 0.7 arcmin (68\% confidence).
+This imperfection makes it impossible to predict the image position of any point source any better than that, even if the celestial position of sources in the field of view is known at sub-arcsec accuracy like for most catalog sources.
 Thus, when searching for detections, the point-spread function is fitted to any high signal-to-noise pixel with X and Y left free within boundaries of +/- 3 pixels in our case.
 Obviously, this will bias the fitted flux to positive and negative stochastic noise fluctuations.
-Therefore, one has to increase the significance thresholds by a factor of $\sqrt{3}$, so up to 5.2 for catalog sources (point 2a above) and 8.2 for blind searches (2b).
+Therefore, it makes sense to increase the significance thresholds by a factor of $\sqrt{3}$, so to 5.2 for catalog sources.

-Method 1 above results in the detection of many X-ray bursts (about 2500), mostly from cataloged X-ray binaries.
-Since these have all already been published in \cite{galloway2020}, we ignore them here.
-Also type-II bursts from the Rapid Burster and GRO J1744-28 are left out.
-We here concentrate on all other cases which concern GRBs, including X-ray flashes (XRFs), stellar flares and possibly AGN flares.
-This makes for a sample which can be compared with the early catalogs discussed in Sect.~\ref{intro}.
+A second caveat is that employing data stretches of 10 s, 60 s, 300 s and one BeppoSAX orbit (often with an exposure of about 1800 s) leaves less than optimum detection thresholds for transients with durations in between these values.
+We estimate that the maximum significance disadvantage of this sampling is about 30\%.

+A third caveat is that the point-spread function (PSF) full-width at half maximum (FWHM) is between 1.0 sky pixel at best and a few pixels for far off-axis angles and large spectral hardness.
+Thus, for soft spectra and small off-axis angles, the PSF may be somewhat undersampled which deteriorates the sensitivity.